 Common reasons to upgrade People often choose to upgrade from free ERP software to a paid option because they begin to need more advanced features or have a greater number of employees using the system.
-[Need help selecting an ERP system?
-Check out our best picks.]

 One reason people choose to upgrade from a free version is because their company has grown in size